plume-lib/merging/README.md

 ## Git merge terminology

 A **merge driver** is automatically called during `git merge` whenever no two of {base,edit1,edit2} are the same.
-It observes the original version of the base file and the two edited files.
 It writes a merged file, which may or may not contain conflict markers.

 A **merge tool** is called manually by the programmer.
 For each file that